-Tell your airline about your disability at least 48 hours before departure if you’ll need help.
+Tell your airline at least 48 hours before departure if you’ll need help.

 Airlines and airports have different facilities for disabled people.
 Find out from your airport or airline if they have the facilities you need, for example a toilet with disabled access.

 Help at the airport

 If you have a sensory, physical or learning disability which affects your mobility when using transport, at airports in the UK and EU you have the right to:

 - help at specific arrival points, such as at terminal entrances, at transport interchanges and in car parks